redwoodjs/redwood/docs/docs/tutorial/chapter4/deployment.md

 ## What just happened?

 Grove collected all the code for your app and sent it to a "builder" container to actually build the app.
 It created a database and replaced your `DATABASE_URL` connection string with an instance of SQLite running internally.
-It transfered the built to a "runner" container and connected to the internet at the funny URL above!
+It transfered the built RedwoodJS app to a "runner" container and connected it to the internet at the funny URL above!

 ## Claiming Your App